edi3/vocab/bsp.md

 Type: rdf:Class

+Cefact Element Metadata:

+@id | cefact:Available_Period.Details
+@type | edi3:AggregateBIE
+edi3:cefactUNId | cefact:UN01005108
-Comments: <br/>A specified period of time.<br/>A specific period of time such as the length of time between two known date/time points, from a start date onwards, or up to an end date for which something is available.<br/>
+rdfs:comment | A specific period of time such as the length of time between two known date/time points, from a start date onwards, or up to an end date for which something is available. edi3:cefactBusinessProcess | In All Contexts

+@id | cefact:Specified_Period.Details
+@type | edi3:AggregateBIE
+edi3:cefactUNId | cefact:UN01001270
+rdfs:comment | A specified period of time. edi3:cefactBusinessProcess | In All Contexts

 Properties: